 - Conclusion

-Introduction: Seasong the Flavor Way
+Introduction: Seasoning the Flavor Way

-The word season comes from Latin ‘sation’, meaning ‘to sow’.
-In cooking, seasoning means more than just sprinkling salt—it’s about balancing flavors, layering aromatics, and unlocking depth.
+The word seasoning comes from Latin 'sation', meaning 'to sow'.
+In cooking, seasoning means more than just sprinkling salt—it's about balancing flavors, layering aromatics, and unlocking depth.
 But if your spices are old, stale, or improperly stored, all your efforts go down the drain.

 Hack #1: Store Spices in a Cool, Dark Place